 What is a Behavioural Interview?

 A behavioral interview is where the interviewer asks a candidate to tell stories about specific work situations.
-These stories are meant to illustrate one or more of the following work-related competencies: -analytical skills, leadership skills, organization skills, problem-solving skills, etc. Of course, the behavioral job interviews can vary depending on the job being interviewed for.
+These types of questions are meant to illustrate one or more of the following work-related competencies: -analytical skills, leadership skills, organization skills, problem-solving skills, etc. Of course, the behavioral job interviews can vary depending on the job being interviewed for.
 Still, the general rule of thumb is to give tailored answers to the company and the role.

 Traditional interview questions are predominantly behavioral, which are questions that relate to past events.
-Telling the interviewer your unique situation is the best way to tackle behavioural interview questions and answers.
+Telling the recruiter your unique situation is the best way to tackle behavioural interview questions and answers.
 For example, the interviewer may ask you to provide specific examples of work ethics you have encountered or similar situations or events.
 You have demonstrated specific qualities, such as leadership, sales, analytical thinking, and actions to overcome them.
 Explain what you did, what you thought, your feelings, and the outcomes.

 You may also be asked to give an example of a time that you did not demonstrate a given quality.
 If this is the case, explain what you did and what you thought about it.
 Again, be confident and show that you walked through every step of a particular situation whether the interview is happening in the person or it is a video interview.

 - Kick the Interview fear out of the room.
 Instead, think of an Interviewer as a normal person like you who is doing his job and asking you questions.